 A little and often approach to learning supports long-term retention and engagement.
 Short daily study sessions of around 20 minutes are recommended for 8-9 year olds to build a healthy learning routine.

-If your child's 11+ exam incorporates verbal reasoning, non-verbal reasoning, or a mix of both, this is a good time to start incorporating reasoning practice into their routine.
+The Kent Test assesses verbal reasoning and non-verbal reasoning.
 Reasoning isn't taught at primary school, so it's important to start familiarising your child with these questions early.
+The start of Year 4 is a good time to start incorporating reasoning practice into your child's routine.
 Atom's adaptive algorithm introduces questions at a low level of difficulty for each skill.
 As your child answers questions correctly, the questions become more advanced.
 This enables them to unlock more challenging content.